 We can run our instance with a minimum number of instances by settings the “min_replicas” in our cerebrium.toml for the optimal user experience however we do also want to handle autoscaling use cases.
 We want to make sure the vLLM server is live before the bot joins the meeting and so we make a local GET request to check this.
 These models take about 40s to load into VRAM from disk.

 Additionally, we need to run the above code in a separate execution environment so PipeCat does not get instantiate multiple instances.
-In order to do this, we need to run the above code as a background process.
+To do this, we need to run the above code as a background process.
 This will be the entry point of our REST API endpoint to start the PipeCat bot.
 Once the pipecat bot has returned (ie: the call has ended) then we will return a response to our API endpoint.
 We therefore create the following function:

 def check_vllm_model_status():